GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Observations/YouTube_Clip_Observations.md

 https://youtu.be/ccLaha2xDtI?t=220

-the title of Carol's unpublished book means "Bitter coming out of the closet"
+the title of Carol's unpublished book means "Bitter coming out of the closet" (among overloaded meanings)

 In The Bible, after death, Judgement Day (two of them) shows every secret and sin.
 That's a core Romans 11:32 Sin Bravely / source of sin issue of James Joyce's books.